scorbajio/Amazon-Txn-Scraper/README.md

 * Docker should be installed
 * Python 3 should be installed and included in path
 * Bash should be available to run `run.sh`
+* System should have access to low-latency network connection.
+If latency is too high, script may silently fail.

 ## Quick Start ##
 Clone the repository from github and move into it: